Raphire/Win11Debloat/README.md

 | -HideIncludeInLibrary         |    Hide the 'Include in library' option in the context menu.
 (Windows 10 only) |
 | -HideGiveAccessTo             |    Hide the 'Give access to' option in the context menu.
 (Windows 10 only) |
 | -HideShare                    |    Hide the 'Share' option in the context menu.
 (Windows 10 only) |

-## Reverting Changes

-All changes made by Win11Debloat can be reverted using the registry files in the 'Regfiles' folder and all apps can be reinstalled from the Microsoft Store.